 When it comes to accommodations, San Blas offers a range of options to suit different preferences and budgets.
 From charming boutique hotels to budget-friendly hostels, visitors will find a place that feels like a home away from home.
 The neighborhood’s unique blend of history and modernity is reflected in its lodging options, ensuring a memorable stay for every traveler.

 One of the top choices for accommodations in San Blas is the Antigua Casona San Blas.
 This boutique hotel, housed in a beautifully restored colonial building, offers a perfect blend of traditional charm and modern comfort.
 Guests can enjoy spacious rooms, a tranquil courtyard, and exceptional service.
-The hotel’s central location makes it an ideal base for exploring the neighborhood and the wider city of Cusco.
+The hotel’s central location makes it an ideal base for exploring the neighborhood and the broader city of Cusco.

 For those seeking a more luxurious experience, the Palacio Manco Capac by Ananay Hotels offers an indulgent stay with breathtaking views of Cusco.
 This hotel, situated on a hilltop, provides a serene escape with beautifully appointed rooms, a gourmet restaurant, and a spa.
 The blend of modern amenities and historic architecture creates a unique ambiance that enhances the overall experience.